falk-werner/webfuse/README.md

 [davfs2](http://savannah.nongnu.org/projects/davfs2) is a Linux file system driver that allows to mount a [WebDAV](https://wiki.archlinux.org/index.php/WebDAV) resource.
 WebDAV is an extension to HTTP/1.1 that allows remote collaborative authoring of Web resources.

-Unlike fuse wsfs, davfs2 mounts a remote filesystem locally, that is provided by a WebDAV server.
-In contrast, fuse wsfs starts a server awaiting client connections to attach the remote file system.
+Unlike fuse-wsfs, davfs2 mounts a remote filesystem locally, that is provided by a WebDAV server.
+In contrast, fuse-wsfs starts a server awaiting client connections to attach the remote file system.

 ## API